giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

       # You can add here the config map in case of generate it via kubectl gs command or manually
     ```

-At this point, you should have a ready App Template.
+At this point, you should have a ready app template.
 You can use it to [add a new App to a Workload Cluster](/advanced/gitops/apps/add_appcr/).

 ## Recommended next steps